3sky/awscb-content-catalog/README.md

 ## How to contribute

 There is great [gist](https://gist.github.com/olcortesb/788310f20d5191da4880e17544b5db22) from [Oscar](https://github.com/olcortesb).
-If you are intrested with contribution, but have no idea where to start.
+If you are interested with contribution, but have no idea where to start.
 That is great resource!

 ## Blogs